esyede/rakit/packages/docs/data/strings.md

 ### Str::uuid()

-This method generates a UUID string (version 4):
+This method generates a random UUID-formatted string (32 random hex characters, without the version bits set):

 ```php
 return Str::uuid(); // a0a2a2d2-0b87-4a18-83f2-2529882be2de (randomly generated)